padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 var fireData = ee.ImageCollection("ESA/CCI/FireCCI/5_1")
 ```

-We are interested in all acquisition dates, so let's make a list of all years we may have data for the study area.
+Let's be a bit greedy here in exploring all the data, so let's make a list for all years.

 ```JavaScript
 var years = ee.List.sequence(2001, 2024);